bullno1/buxn/doc/chess.md

 ```

 The real meaning of a nominal type is user-defined and thus, chess takes the conservative approach when it comes to manipulation.
-In practice, a nominally typed value should always be manipulated using properly designed functions that accepts or return them instead of directly with low level primitives.
+In practice, a nominally-typed value should always be manipulated using properly designed functions that accept or return them instead of directly with low level primitives.

 ### Enumeration